Fort Riley Soldiers 'Cowboy Up' at K-State Rodeo

-FORT RILEY, Kan. -- Soldiers of the 1st Infantry Division traded in their combat boots and berets for cowboy hats and boots for the 55th Annual Kansas State University Collegiate Rodeo, Feb.
+Soldiers of the 1st Infantry Division traded in their combat boots and berets for cowboy hats and boots for the 55th Annual Kansas State University Collegiate Rodeo Feb.
 20.

 The rodeo is hosted at KSU's Weber Arena for three days and concludes with Sunday's Military Appreciation Day.

-"Soldiers make sacrifices every day and even today the 1st Infantry Division has Soldiers serving in Iraq and Afghanistan.
+"Soldiers make sacrifices every day and even today the 1st Inf.
+Div. has Soldiers serving in Iraq and Afghanistan.
 KSU has always been supportive of Fort Riley and our Soldiers," said Brig.
 Gen. Ricky Gibbs, deputy commanding general - maneuver.

 Sunday's rodeo began with entertainment provided by the 1st Inf.
 Div.'s country band 'Gunpowder and Lead.'
-The U.S. flag was carried in by Soldiers and horses of the Commanding General's Mounted Color Guard, followed by opening remarks from Gibbs.
+The American flag was carried in by Soldiers and horses of the Commanding General's Mounted Color Guard followed by opening remarks from Gibbs.

 Soldiers of 1st Battalion, 28th Infantry, 4th Infantry Brigade Combat Team, had military vehicles on display outside of the arena for attendees to view as well as allowing them to try on body armor worn by Soldiers in combat.